Earu/Octovisor/README.md

 Currently Octovisor is still in its early development, I am always looking for help and feedback on my work, it helps me provide a quality experience, so if you believe you can help in any ways, please do.

 ### Future
-Once the .NET version is free of bugs and necessary improvements I might start writing other implementations of the client in other well-known languages to allow Octovisor to evolve through an extended eco-system.
+Once the .NET version is free of bugs and necessary improvements I might start writing other implementations of the client in other well-known languages, starting with **JavaScript** to allow Octovisor to evolve through an extended eco-system.